 Understanding Various Types of Coverage

 Insurance companies that offer auto insurance coverage take many variables into consideration when offering coverage and setting premiums.
-Those variables could include everything from the value of your vehicle, to the age of the driver that is taking out the policy.
+Those variables could include everything from the value of your vehicle to the age of the driver that is taking out the policy.
 Some offer discounts for students who maintain good grades, some offer discounts if your vehicle is kept in the garage when not in use.

 If you are put in the position of having to file a claim, it is in your best interest to understand your coverage.
-While most consumers automatically think that auto insurance claims cover simply the cost to repair or replace a car, the truth is that insurance goes much deeper than that.
+While most consumers automatically think that auto insurance claims simply cover the cost to repair or replace a car, the truth is that insurance goes much deeper than that.

 Most states require some type of liability insurance, and Florida is no exception.
-The mandatory coverage required by the state of Florida is very low, which is great when you are considering the affect the coverage will have on your premiums.
+The mandatory coverage required by the state of Florida is very low, which is great when you are considering the effect the coverage will have on your premiums.
 The downside of this low coverage limit is that if you are involved in an accident, your coverage may not be enough to cover all the legal damages.
 Knowing exactly what your policy covers, including the limits of your liability insurance will help you as you try to navigate the claims process, so be sure you understand what is and what is not going to be covered before you purchase your policy.
-If you are unsure of the sufficiency of your coverage, or would like to know more about increasing your coverage beyond what is legally required in our state, contact us, and one of our agents will be happy to explain the details of your policy to you.
+If you are unsure of the sufficiency of your coverage or would like to know more about increasing your coverage beyond what is legally required in our state, contact us, and one of our agents will be happy to explain the details of your policy to you.

 Be Prepared to Pay Your Deductible

 When dealing with most auto insurance policies, the deductible could be anywhere from $500 to $1000, depending on the coverage you have selected.
-In some cases, consumers opt for a higher deductible because the high deductible generally lowers a driver’s monthly premium.
+In some cases, consumers opt for a higher deductible because the high deductible lowers a driver’s monthly premium.
 Keep in mind that if you choose the higher deductible, you should be prepared financially to be able to scrape together that kind of cash if an accident occurs.
 For a vehicle owner that lives paycheck to paycheck, it may be in your best interest to set the deductible amount aside in a separate savings account so as to be prepared.

 Accidents often take us by surprise, occurring when we least expect them.
 Don’t be caught off guard.
 By learning all you can about your insurance coverage and the claims process, you can eliminate the harsh reality of being caught unprepared.
 Check out our article How Teen Drivers Ways to Avoid Auto Insurance Claims.